mlco2/codecarbon/docs/edit/installation.rst

 pip
 ~~~
-Following pip packages are used by the CO2Tracker package.
+Following pip packages are used by the CodeCarbon package.

 .. code-block::  bash

     APScheduler
+    co2-tracker-utils
     dash
     dash_bootstrap_components
     dataclasses